-The Diploma comprises eight semester courses.
-Six of the courses are compulsory.
-The choice of courses must be approved by the Programme Director.
-All courses are not necessarily offered every year.
+The Diploma comprises eight semester modules.
+Six of the modules are compulsory.
+The choice of modules must be approved by the Programme Director.
+All modules are not necessarily offered every year.
 Choices can be influenced by student numbers and the availability of staff and other internal requirements.